rishi255/learnmate/documentation/design.md

 ## ✅ MVP

-- Topic Input → Generates a 3–4 section visual wiki
+- Topic Input → Generates a visual wiki with at least 5-6 sections in detail
-- At least 1 Mermaid diagram per section
+- At least 3-4 visuals (Mermaid diagram, table or image) throughout
 - Streamlit UI showing:
   - Wiki content with expandable sections
   - Visuals with Mermaid diagrams